Duplicate content prevention | SEO Tutorials class – 18

 Redirect 301 /tshirt-red https://www.example.com/tshirt-blue

-1. Use the URL Parameters tool in Google Search Console to tell Google to ignore parameters related to color.
+- Use the URL Parameters tool in Google Search Console to tell Google to ignore color-related parameters.